oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 Aside from management of the global properties of a device, there are many device components that can be managed to change the performance and/or power configuration of the device.
 Similar components are broken into **classes** and each class has a set of operations that can be performed on them.

 For example, devices typically have one or more frequency domains.
-The SMI API exposes a class for frequency and an enumeration of all frequency domains that can be managed.
+The Sysman API exposes a class for frequency and an enumeration of all frequency domains that can be managed.

 The table below summarizes the classes that provide device queries and an example list of components that would be enumerated for a device with two